by Dr. Lawrence Wilson

-Nutritional balancing is excellent to get rid of most allergies permanently, without a need for drugs or other medical interventions.
+A development program is excellent to get rid of most allergies permanently, without a need for drugs or other medical interventions.

 Allergic responses are beneficial.
 This is a very important point discussed at the end of this article.
 You would not want to be without your allergic responses.

 Allergic responses save your life every day!
 One must be able to distinguish foreign proteins and other things that get into the body, and one must mount a response to them.